boramalper/boramalper.org/blog/_posts/2023-01-22-revisiting-the-first-website-30-years-later.md

 date: 2023-01-22T07:58:00Z
 ---

-I cannot remember how I stumbled upon it but when I visited [the first website](http://info.cern.ch/hypertext/WWW/TheProject.html) that CERN still hosts up to this day, I fell down the rabit hole and I knew I had to dedicate an entire blog post to it.
+I cannot remember how I stumbled upon it but when I visited [the first website](http://info.cern.ch/hypertext/WWW/TheProject.html) that CERN still hosts up to this day, I fell down the rabbit hole and I knew I had to dedicate an entire blog post to it.
 The `Last-Modified` header of the response points at Thu, 03 Dec 1992 08:37:20 GMT so we are looking at a 30 years old document here, which is like a century in tech and literally 30% of a century anyway.

 What made that finding so special for me is the foresights it contains, their accuracy, and the clarity with which they are explained.
 Perhaps I'm not doing them justice by calling their vision foresight, as if they were waiting by the sidelines and see the web evolve.
-On the contrary, they actively shaped an entirely new platform that is so open and so ubiqutious like no other before.
+On the contrary, they actively shaped an entirely new platform that is so open and so ubiquitous like no other before.

 Let's dig.